saulalbert/CABNC/README.md

 The data on which this project builds is available here:

+* The latest version of the CABNC transcripts can be [downloaded as an archive](https://github.com/saulalbert/CABNC/blob/master/packages/cabnc_subcorpus_chat.tar.gz?raw=true).
-* Full [BNC transcripts are available in HTML format](http://bnc.phon.ox.ac.uk/transcripts-html/) via the AudioBNC
+* The original [Audio BNC transcripts are available in HTML format](http://bnc.phon.ox.ac.uk/transcripts-html/) via the AudioBNC
 * Audio data and Praat TextGrid are available on the Oxford Phonetics Institute [AudioBNC site](http://www.phon.ox.ac.uk/AudioBNC#Access).

 If you want to perform complex searches on BNC data: